opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for applications:
 * list(): returns all applications.
+* list(name): returns all applications with the given name.
 * show(applicationId): returns the application for the given id.
 * delete(applicationId): deletes the application with the given id.
 * metricNames(applicationId): returns the metrics and their value names for the given application.